JHale716/Dell-U2711-Monitor/README.md

 11. Restart your Mac.
 After you login your monitor should finally look as expected.
 12. You should re-enable SIP at this point by rebooting back into recovery mode and typing csrutil enable in Terminal.

-I have included a couple of additional files for use if you wish.
+#### I have included a few additional files for use if you wish.
 * With the ioreg command you would have got a lot of other stuff you may want to play with, also too the HEX data stream I created may need tweaking for your situation.
 I'm running 2560x1440 @ 60hz which suits me, you may not want that.
-* You may want some comparrison on what you have for sense checking.
+* You may want some comparrison on what you are doing for sense checking and direct comparrison.
+I have used and documented these steps one by one, excluding typo's this worked for me.

 ### The Files
 * dell-u2711-blank.bin AWEDID Editor file you can open directly